-Time, energy, and money spent on training will be well-spent.
-Proactive training on compliance - prior to rule's effective date and in the following six months to a year - will cost a small fraction of the price of defending wage and hour claims.
+Time, energy, and money spent on training will be wellspent.
+Proactive training on compliance - prior to rule's effective date and in the following six months to a year - will cost a small fraction of the price of defending wage and hour claims. employees.
+For better or worse, being exempt (or salaried) has been a status symbol in the American workplace.
+Given the potential for bruised egos, it's important to communicate that this change isn't a result of the employee's performance, dedication to the company, or contribution - it's simply a result of changes to federal law that the company must remain in compliance with.